openhwgroup/cva6/docs/03_cva6_design/MMU.rst

    * - ``is_page``
      - logic [PT_LEVELS-2:0][HYP_EXT:0]
-     - Indicates if the shared TLB entry corresponds to a any page.
+     - Indicates if the shared TLB entry corresponds to any page.
 When Hypervisor extenxion is used it includes information for G-stage too.

    * - ``vpn``
      - logic[PT_LEVELS+HYP_EXT-1:0][(VPN_LEN/PT_LEVELS)-1:0]
      - Virtual Page Number (VPN) represents the index of PTE in each page table level.

    * - ``asid``
-     - logic
+     - logic [HYP_EXT*2:0][ASID_WIDTH[0]-1:0]
-     - Address Space Identifier (ASID) used to identify different address spaces
+     - Vector 0 is the Address Space Identifier (ASID) used to identify different address spaces.
+Vector 1 is the analogous one for virtual supervisor when Hypervisor extension is enabled.

+   * - ``v_st_enbl``
+     - logic [HYP_EXT*2:0]
+     - Used only in Hypervisor mode.
+Indicates for which stage the translation was requested and for which it is therefore valid (s_stage, g_stage or virtualization enabled).

 .. raw:: html